Zweihander-Main/shell_scripts/README.md

 **Requires:** ~jq~, ~notmuch~, ~isync~, ~awk~

+### Open Video

+I have a folder full of videos and want to open the oldest one, moving it to a 'watched' folder in the process.
+This allows me to take any cognitive effort needed in terms of choosing a video out of the equation.

+**Requires:** ~fd~, ~xdg-open~

 ### OpenBB

 Script to run Docker image of [OpenBB Terminal](https://github.com/OpenBB-finance/OpenBBTerminal/) with X support.
 Config will be located at `XDG_CONFIG_HOME/openbb/openbb.env`.
 Make sure to set `OPENBB_BACKEND=Qt5Agg` in config.